alemart/surgescript/README.md

 ##### How do I embed SurgeScript into my project?

 If you're a C developer, you may embed SurgeScript in your project by studying the *main.c* file in the *src/* folder.
-The steps needed are:
+The steps are:

 1. Create a SurgeScript Virtual Machine (VM).
 2. Insert the scripts you want into the VM (let it compile).